 window (MSDU_SN > WinStartOJ + WinSizeOJ – 1), in which case the originator’s transmission window

 (and the recipient’s window) is moved forward.
 The originator shall not transmit MSDUs that are lower

-than the current transmission window (i.e., SN < WinStartOJ) .
+than the current transmission window (i.e., SN < WinStartOJ) in case MSDU Modulo subfield was set to a value smaller than 5.